 This course presents financial accounting theory within the framework of generally accepted accounting principles (GAAP).
 It concentrates on the conceptual framework underlying financial accounting and the preparation of basic financial statements and disclosures: balance sheet, income statement, comprehensive Income, and the statement of cash flows.
 It includes income measurement and profitability analysis as well as the time value of money concepts.

 The course incorporates the pronouncements of the Financial Accounting Standards Board (FASB), the International Accounting Standards Board (IASB) and the American Institute of Certified Public Accountants (AICPA).
-Prerequisite: ACCT 110
+Prerequisite: ACCT 110 principles to a work-related situation.
+ACCT301 - Intermediate Accounting II 3 Credits

-ACCT295 - Theoretical Application Project in Intermediate Accounting I
+ACCT295 - Theoretical Application Project in Intermediate Accounting I 3 Credits Available as hybrid only

-This course applies the concepts, theories, and principles of intermediate accounting principles to a work-related situation.
+This course applies the concepts, theories, and principles of intermediate accounting